cocos/cocos-docs/en/asset-manager/bundle.md

 ![shared2](bundle/shared2.png)

 In both cases, `resource c` belongs to both `Asset Bundle A` and `Asset Bundle B`.
 So which Asset Bundle does `resource c` actually exist in?
 This needs to be specified by adjusting the priority of the Asset Bundle.<br>
-Creator provides **10** levels of priority, and the editor will build the Asset Bundle in **descending order** of priority at build time.
+Creator opens up 10 configurable priorities, and the editor will build the Asset Bundle in **descending order** of priority at build time.

 - When the same resource is referenced by multiple Asset Bundles with **different priorities**, the resource will be placed in the high-priority Asset Bundle, while the lower-priority Asset Bundle stores only one record message.
 In this case the lower-priority Asset Bundle relies on the higher-priority Asset Bundle.<br>
 If you want to load this shared resource in a lower-priority Asset Bundle, you must load the higher-priority Asset Bundle before loading the lower-priority Asset Bundle.